ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

   echo "local2.* -/var/log/haproxy.log" >> /etc/rsyslog.conf
   ```

-The previous commands set r`syslog` to listen to UDP port `514` and limit it to `localhost` connections only.
+The previous commands set `rsyslog` to listen to UDP port `514` and limit it to `localhost` connections only.
 The last line sets the HAProxy logs to go `/var/log/haproxy.log`.

 Step 5.
 Restart `rsyslog` so that the changes take effect: